alonrotem/NetDimensionsApiWrapper/README.md

 ## About the wrapper
 Working with the wrapper is straightforward, as it sends/returns objects of the types represented in the related C# classes.
 However, it unifies work against different underlying API methods, which require different formats (some JSON, some XML of different schemes), different authentication modes (some with a user and password, some with a system key) etc.

-It was built and tested with <a href="http://www.netdimensions.com/talent-management-suite/" target="_blank">NetDimensions Talent Suite</aversion 10.3.0.693 STANDARD.
+It was built and tested with <a href="http://www.netdimensions.com/talent-management-suite/" target="_blank">NetDimensions Talent Suite</aversion 10.3.0.693 STANDARD</a>.

 [[^ Back to TOC](#toc)]